trietvo3105/LLMs-Tools/README.md

 conda activate llms
 ```

 As mentioned above, API key is required to run the tools, so one must create a .env in the root directory. **The filename must be exactly .env**.
-Then copy the API into it.
+Then copy the API key into it.

 For examle: for OpenAI API key, create this line in .env file:
 ```
-OPENAI_API_KEY=sk-proj-abcse
+OPENAI_API_KEY=API_KEY_goes_here
 ```

 ## 1. Website summarizer